-Number outstanding Exercise Number Exercised 31 December Date of Grant Price Expiry Date Issued in 2012 2012 29 November 2010 1.0p 29 November 2013 3,879,862 - 3,879,862
+Number outstanding Exercise Number Exercised Expired 31 December Date of Grant Price Expiry Date Issued in 2013 in 2103 2013 29 November 2010 1.0p 29 November 2013 3,879,862 - 3,879,862 -

 Share options

 The Company has granted equity-settled options to some of the Directors and employees under the Company's Enterprise Management Incentive Scheme (EMI Scheme) and under an unapproved scheme.
 The share options may not be exercised for two years from date of issue and thereafter, only if the target share price is achieved.